blader445/EasyHTML/README.md

 EasyHTML : Learn HTML language the easy way.

 Use this package as a cheatsheet that you can check on the go.
-Its contains descriptions of the different HTML elements, a link to a live coding tool, a HTML templates to start your projects right off...
+This is a webpage that contains descriptions of the different HTML elements.
+It also include a link to a live coding tool and a HTML template to start your projects right off.
+Give it a try, you won't regret it!